functorz-tech/momen_doc/data/data_model.md

 Developers can add their own constraints, and when adding, confirm:

-1. Constraint Name: Cannot be repeated, and cannot use Chinese or uppercase letters
+1. Constraint Name: Cannot be repeated and cannot use uppercase letters

 2. Set of Columns: You can select one or more columns.
 Selecting one column means the data in this column cannot be repeated; selecting multiple columns means the combination of these columns' data cannot be repeated. **To delete a constraint, you need to remove one of the columns from the set.**

-In the image below, a unique constraint is established for the combination of "Title" and "User," indicating that the same user cannot use a duplicate title.
+In the image below, a unique constraint is established for the combination of "title" and "author," indicating that the same author cannot use a duplicate title.

 <img src="../.gitbook/assets/data/data_data_model9.png" width="100%"/>